QinHsiu/QinHsiu.github.io/_publications/2024-03-08-paper-title-number-3.md

 Sequential Recommendation|WSDM2024|[[Paper]](https://arxiv.org/pdf/2310.14318.pdf) ,[[Code]](https://github.com/QinHsiu/ICSRec?tab=readme-ov-file) ,[[Video]](https://www.bilibili.com/video/BV1Aw411g7xC/?vd_source=96ebb649d074a7680a8f9de2c1275ed6) ,[[Note]](https://juejin.cn/post/7298220509127458843)|

 Abstract
-- The user purchase behaviors are mainly influenced by their intentions (e.g., buying clothes for decoration, buying brushes for painting, etc.).
+- The user purchase behaviors are mainly influenced by their intentions (e.g., buying clothes for decoration, buying brushes for painting, etc.).
 Modeling a user’s latent intention can significantly improve the performance of recommendations.
-Previous works model users’ intentions by considering the predefined label in auxiliary information or introducing stochastic data augmentation to learn purposes in the latent space.
-However, the auxiliary information is sparse and not always available for recommender systems, and introducing stochastic data augmentation may introduce noise and thus change the intentions hidden in the sequence.
+Previous works model users’ intentions by considering the predefined label in auxiliary information or introducing stochastic data augmentation to learn purposes in the latent space.
+However, the auxiliary information is sparse and not always available for recommender systems, and introducing stochastic data augmentation may introduce noise and thus change the intentions hidden in the sequence.
 Therefore, leveraging user intentions for sequential recommendation (SR) can